 Changes in the following genes have been linked to an increased risk of developing food allergies:

-Oral food challenges involve the controlled eating of the suspected allergenic food with a doctor present to observe if it triggers an allergic reaction.
+In an oral food challenge, you eat a small amount of the food you might be allergic to, with a doctor there to watch for any allergic reactions.
 This method provides more reliable and definitive evidence of a food allergy than relying only on genetic variations.

 The genetics of food allergies is still mostly a mystery, unlike those of other immunological conditions such as asthma and atopic dermatitis (the most common form of eczema).